 Laguna Colorada

-Electrical sockets are few and far between so take portable power banks and extra batteries as you’ll be certainly snapping photos every minute in this tour.
+Electrical sockets are few and far between, so take portable power banks and extra batteries, as you’ll certainly be snapping photos every minute of this tour.

 The 5 essentials tips you need to know before your trip to salar de uyuni (Laguna Verde)